RyanLEARNS/RyanLEARNS/README.md

 - 👋 Hi, I’m @RyanLEARNS
-- 👀 I’m interested in learning how to code
+- 👀 I’m exploring the world of tech
-- 🌱 I’m currently learning c programming
+- 🌱 I’m currently looking for a new challenge
-- 💞️ I’m looking to collaborate on projects that can chnage the world
+- 💞️ I’m looking to collaborate on projects can make the world a better place
 - 📫 How to reach me ryan.sohjr.pc@outlook.com

 <!---